openedx/edx-documentation/en_us/open_edx_release_notes/source/lilac.rst

 Special Exams Experience
 ------------------------

-Proctortrack Onboarding Status Menu: Helps course teams better identify which learners have been onboarded and which have not.
+- Proctortrack Onboarding Status Menu: Helps course teams better identify which learners have been onboarded and which have not.
 See https://partners.edx.org/announcements/proctortrack-onboarding-status-menu for more information.
+The dashboard can be found under *Instructor Dashboard > Special Exams > Student Onboarding Status*.
 Requires integration with the `ProctorTrack Service from Verificient`_.
+- Reset an Errored Proctortrack Exam Attempt: We added the ability to reset an errored Proctortrack exam attempt to be “Ready to resume” status.
+Learners will be able to resume the exam immediately once the course team allows it.
+The exam time will resume from where they last experienced an error.
+For example, if the learner errored 45 minutes into the exam, and the allowed duration of the exam is 2 hours, the learner will only have 1 hour and 15 minutes to complete the rest of the exam.

 Credentials (for Programs)
 --------------------------